wsh-auto/mcp-client-cli/README.md

 $ echo "What is the capital city of North Sumatra?" | llm The capital city of North Sumatra is Medan.

+$ echo "Given a location, tell me its capital city." > instructions.txt
-$ cat instructions.txt | llm
+$ cat instruction.txt | llm "West Java"
-The capital city of North Sumatra is Medan.
+The capital city of West Java is Bandung.
 ```

 ### Using Prompt Templates